Glue42/core/tutorials/guides/02_core/01_javascript/javascript.md

 *Note that in order for this command to work, the Glue42 development server must be running.*

 This will open the Workspace Builder in your default browser.
 Add the **Client Details** app by clicking on the `+` icon in the center and then add the **Stocks** app by clicking the `+` icon in the top right corner of the newly formed group.
-You should have both apps open next to each other in the new workspace.
+You should have both apps open next to each other in the new Workspace.

-Save the Workspace layout by clicking the "Save" icon on the left of the Workspace title and name it (e.g., `client-space`).
+Save the Workspace layout by clicking the "Save" icon on the left of the Workspace title and name it (e.g., "client-space").
 Next, click the "Download" button and save the `.txt` file in the project directory.
 Copy the contents of the downloaded `.txt` file and paste it in the `workspaces` array of the `glue.layouts.json` file.

 Now this Workspace layout can be restored by name using the [Workspaces API](../../../reference/core/latest/workspaces/index.html).